lakmeer/vim-technicolor/readme.md

 * PHP - Blue
 * Ruby - Red (obviously)

-and wish to investigate other common web-backend languages in future, probably Python and possibly Java.
+and wish to investigate other common web-backend languages in future, probably Python, SQL and possibly Java.
 Also, interchange languages would be nice (XML, JSON).

 ### Other sets